pskinnerthyme/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

 ## Building definitions object

-The definitions object [need docs reference] in Dagster serves as the central configuration point for defining and organizing various components within a Dagster Project.
+The [definitions](/api/definitions) object in Dagster serves as the central configuration point for defining and organizing various components within a Dagster Project.
 It acts as a container that holds all the necessary configurations for a code location, ensuring that everything is organized and easily accessible.

 1. Creating Definitions object and duckdb resource